rhagelstrom/BetterCombatEffects/README.md

 # Better Combat Effects

-FantasyGrounds CoreRPG extension

-Better Combat Effects extension allows for fine tuning of when effects are enabled, disabled, removed, and added.

-## Installation

 Better Combat Effects is an extension that allows for fine tuning of when effects are enabled, disabled, removed, and added.
 Don't see a ruleset?
 Just ask for support.

 <a href="https://www.fantasygrounds.com/forums/showthread.php?68831-Better-Combat-Effects" target="_blank">Comments and Bug Reports</a>